 by Tammy Taylor

 It’s all the rage now: Voluntary Simplicity.
 I guess it means different things to different people.
 To me it means living more deliberately but it doesn’t involve deprivation or sacrifice.
 It simply means shunning things in my life that don’t add any value.
+I’m shunning all the mindless noise in my days.
 Voluntary simplicity is often a higher-labor yet slower-paced life.
 One that bids you to stop and smell the roses.

 I don’t know what initially lead me to the voluntary-simplicity lifestyle, although even as a youngster I had an old-fashioned spirit.
 But as I moved to my own home as an adult and began my own life I got caught-up in the swirl of life.

 Copy.
 Paste.
 Repeat Kinda Life

 As a young adult with small children, a full-time job and the new-homeowner excitement that comes with that period of my life, I was having fun playing grownup.
 I was just maintaining my life but it was just a very day-to-day existence.
 Every day was much the same as the day before.
 Of course I was clawing all week for those precious few weekend hours when I could slow things down awhile and enjoy my life.
 But I longed for a life that was deeper in meaning.

 Life, More Meaningful

 Since starting on this voluntary simplicity journey over two decades ago my life has become significantly more meaningful.
 Instead of getting that rush from buying that new whatsit from the most fashionable stores, I get that same charge by sitting on our back porch with RancherMan in our older wooden rockers, glasses of wine in hand, and watching together as that brilliant sun sinks into the western sky behind the old barn that speaks to my heart.